snaptortoise/gravity-forms-minmax/readme.txt

 == Changelog ==

+0.4.1: January 11, 2020

+- Fixed a console error in admin when viewing form entries.

 0.4.0: April 17, 2019

 - Fixes bug where calculations encapsulated in parentheses with MIN/MAX might create errors.
-- Formulas containing MIN/MAX functions now validate correctly in the form editor
+- Formulas containing MIN/MAX functions now validate correctly in the form editor.

 0.3.1: January 10, 2019